saapo-ka-baadshah/my_uni_work/StateOfTheArt/onePageSummary.md

 When searched for the keywords 'Whisper Protocol and IoT', no major publication appears to be a good interpretation of the communication spectrum of the situation.

------> Talk about Whisper protocol here
+Ethereum uses Whisper as one of the communication protocols in the ethereum stack.
+It has a concept of **Darkness** (i.e. Keeping the other nodes in the Darkness about the message they are passing forward).
+Whisper is designed in such a way that it maximizes darkness while maximizing the **cost** (computational cost, inherently maximizing the latency).

 One possible gap to fill up as a researcher is to study about the communication protocols for decentralized applications and combining it with traditional IoT communication protocols.
-(From the perspective of creating a package of **Slow and Most Secure** protocol and **Fast and Less Secure** protocol)
+Solving the Institution Pradigm(From the perspective of creating a package of **Slow and Most Secure** protocol and **Fast and Less Secure** protocol). e.g. More dynamic and security insensitive data can be sent with MQTT or AMQP while the more security sensitive data with Whisper or any other decentralized communication protocol, such as Swarm.